-"We do first and talk later"
+"We do first and then talk"

 How well booked are you?